ktaranov/sqlserver-kit/Utilities/README.md

 Free version: Open Source<br/>
 Price: No

 DBFS uses FUSE to mount MS SQL Server DMVs as a virtual file system.
 This gives you the ability to explore information about your database (Dynamic Management Views) using native bash commands.

-## SQL Test
-<a id="sql-test"></a>
-Download page: [SQL Test]<br/>
-Release date: 2017-03-21<br/>
-Support Version: 2005/2008/2012/2014/2016/Amazon RDS<br/>
-Author: Red Gate<br/>
-Free version: No<br/>
-Price: $369

-Write unit tests for SQL Server databases in SQL Server Management Studio

 [SSMS]:https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms